Only public educational institutions or 501(c)(3) tax-exempt organizations may establish a 403(b) plan.

-- Sample Plan Provisions - To assist in drafting Section 403(b) pre-approved plans
+- Sample Plan Provisions (PDF) - To assist in drafting Section 403(b) pre-approved plans

 - Model Plan Language for Public Schools - For use in drafting or amending a written program that reflects the 403(b) regulation’s requirements.
 May also be tailored for use by other types of eligible employers.

 - 403(b) Pre-Approved Plans - The IRS began accepting applications from pre-approved plan sponsors in July, 2013.

 - Establish annuity contracts or custodial accounts for plan participants